Our Testing Process

 If this appointment is for a child:

-1. The child must be present for this appointment, even if the appointment is via telehealth.
+- The child MUST be present for this appointment, even if the appointment is via telehealth.

-2. A parent or legal guardian who is able to answer questions about the child’s symptoms, background information, and medical information must accompany the child.
+- A parent or legal guardian who is able to answer questions about the child’s symptoms, background information, and medical information needs to accompany the child.

-• For teens, it is recommended that all information be provided with the teen present.
+- For teens, it is recommended that all information be provided with the teen present.
 In the state of TN, teenagers 16 years of age or older hold confidentiality rights.
 Therefore, the psychologist will typically not be able to talk to parents privately without the teen’s consent via a signed release of information.
-However, even when the teen consents, it is typically not recommended that providers and parents talk about the teen patient behind his/her back except in extenuating circumstances.
+However, even when the teen consents, it is typically not recommended that providers and parents talk about the teen without them being present except in extenuating circumstances.
 Limits of confidentiality include serious suicidal ideation, homicidal ideation, or abuse.
 In these cases, information may be shared without the teen’s consent.

+The third step in our process is the test results appointment.
 While scheduling the testing day, the Testing Coordinators will also usually schedule the results appointment.
 The results appointment is scheduled for at least a few weeks after the testing day.
-This appointment typically lasts somewhere between 45 minutes and 1 hour.
+This appointment typically lasts between 45 minutes and 1 hour.

 In this appointment, the psychologist will discuss the results of the tests with the patient (and/or patient’s parent/legal guardian if patient is under the age of 16) and give diagnoses that correlate with the results and evaluation of the testing.
 Next steps for treatment are also discussed.
 Patients are encouraged to ask any questions they have about the test results and next steps.